 In this course, which is offered the second half of a term, students will learn and understand the chemistry and preparation of alkenes, alkynes, alcohols, aldehydes, ketones, carboxylic acids, and amino acids.
-This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program or in the traditional 15 week format.

-Pre-requisites: Organic Chemistry I or equivalent
+This course is offered in an accelerated 7 week format as part of Logan's Flexible Accelerated Science Track (FAST) program CHEMOL202.
+Pre-requisites: Organic Chemistry I or equivalent Co-requisites: CHEMOL202